nf-core/eager/docs/usage.md

 #### `--mergedonly`

 This flag means that only merged reads are sent downstream for analysis.
-Singletons (i.e. reads missing a pair), or unmerged reads (where there wasn't sufficient overlap) are discarded.
+Singletons (i.e. reads missing a pair), or un-merged reads (where there wasn't sufficient overlap) are discarded.
 You may want to use this if you want ensure only the best quality reads for your analysis, but with the penalty of potentially losing still valid data (even if some reads have slightly lower quality).

 ### Read Mapping Parameters